soccer99/cookiecutter-django/docs/project-generation-options.rst

 version:
     The version of the project at its inception.

-open_source_license:
-    A software license for the project.
-The choices are:

-    1. MIT_
-    2. BSD_
-    3. GPLv3_
-    4. `Apache Software License 2.0`_
-    5. Not open source

 timezone:
     The value to be used for the ``TIME_ZONE`` setting of the project.